 That thought aside, not feeling obligated to give lavish gifts and overspend during the holidays can be very freeing, I wouldn’t disagree with that.
 However, if someone is overspending and borrowing to “pay for lavish meals” and is indulging in “excess eating and drinking,” whose fault is that?
 No one is forced to do anything they don’t want to do for the holidays; many people manage to observe them without going into debt or acting like pigs.

 Jehovah’s Witnesses also claim in their magazines and publications that they don’t need holidays and birthdays, as they can give gifts out of love and “at any time of the year.”
 Yes, they absolutely can do this, but in my experience, they absolutely do not do this, at all, ever.
-Growing up and as an adult in the religion, I never once saw a parent give their child a gift for any reason or at any time, ever, other than for their wedding.
+Growing up, and as an adult, in the religion, I never once saw a parent give their child a gift for any reason or at any time, ever, other than for their wedding or new baby.
 As said, some are now having small graduation parties for kids, but this is a relatively new occurrence.
 Parties for kids were few and far between when I was in the religion, and at most, might have been a few hours doing crafts and then having a slice of cake.
 What fun!

 While some might enjoy the idea of not being obligated to give gifts, rather than being “set free” from just overspending and giving gifts they couldn’t afford, the Jehovah’s Witnesses I know were “set free” from ever having to host parties, buy gifts, or make life fun for their children in any way.
 Children have all these holidays and celebrations taken from them, but are never compensated with any type of festivity, or gift, or party, or fun of any sort.

 Yes, It Does Damage